kinsleykajiva/BuildUpFrameWork/readme.md

 # LoadModulesResources.php
 Loads the files that are required to load a view .
+View data source comes from json file ( module-resources.json )

 # AccessController.php
 Controls access to a view or page that the user was granted .
 The access details are saved from the database , hence forth saying this class loads data from the database and passes the data to check which view a user can access only at runtime .

 Page sessions are also controlled from this class .
 Access is also enforced by an interface called <u> ReactToAccess.php </u> .
-The  routes are indeed
+The  routes are also policed by a token control mechanism that a user logged in has to keep valid in every page plus it is updated every time the user logged in  .
+If the web token expires the AccesController.php will , via the rReactToAccess.php interface , the reject access is invoked .

 # Views